aquasecurity/trivy-operator/docs/tutorials/microk8s.md

 ## Cleaning up

-Remvoing the Trivy Operator from your cluster is as easy as installing it.
+Removing the Trivy Operator from your cluster is as easy as installing it.
 Simply run:
 ```
 microk8s disable trivy
 ```